 On July 20th, we will have the pleasure of hosting a very unique winemaker dinner.
-Marty Clubb, owner and managing winemaker of L’Ecole N° 41, will be joining us together with Joe Czarny and Kristina Rivero, graduates of Walla Walla Community College’s Enology and Viticulture program.
+Marty Clubb, owner and managing winemaker of L’Ecole N° 41, will be joining us together with Joe and Kristina Czarny, graduates of Walla Walla Community College’s Enology and Viticulture program.
 This will be an excellent opportunity to show off not only the accomplished wines produced by L’Ecole N° 41, but also to meaningfully demonstrate how Walla Walla stakeholders have banded together to create a case study of doing well by doing good.
 You can make your reservation to the dinner by clicking here.

 Walla Walla Works